Trundle, New South Wales: Hotel

 The Trundle Hotel was opened 17 March 1912, replacing an earlier 1888 building.
-The hotel was designed with long halls and corridors to allow cool draughts to flow through the building.
+The hotel was designed with long halls and corridors to allow cool drafts to flow through the building.
 The building was constructed by A.E.Ware for 5,000 pounds ($10,000).
 The hotel claims the second longest hotel balcony (with 68 metres facing Forbes St and 18 metres facing Parkes St), in New South Wales.
 (The longest hotel balcony in New South Wales is in Cobar, at 91 metres.)

 Other buildings

 The Union Hotel was also built by A.E.Ware, in 1912.

 That hotel was subsequently demolished.
 Other buildings constructed by A.E.Ware included The Trundle School of Arts and the Trundle Picture Palace, both also built in 1914.